Muntasir-Arin/COVID19-Tweet-Sentiment-Analysis/README.md

    - Electra achieves competitive performance while requiring less computational resources compared to BERT.

 Note: Each model has its strengths and weaknesses, and the choice of model depends on the specific characteristics of the dataset and the task at hand.

+## Explanation of TF-IDF (Term Frequency-Inverse Document Frequency)

+TF-IDF is a numerical statistic used to reflect the importance of a word in a document relative to a collection of documents.
+It is commonly used in information retrieval and text mining.

+1. **Term Frequency (TF):**
+   - Term Frequency measures how frequently a term appears in a document.
+   - It is calculated as the number of times a term appears in a document divided by the total number of terms in the document.
+   - TF increases with the number of occurrences of a term within a document.

+2. **Inverse Document Frequency (IDF):**
+   - Inverse Document Frequency measures the importance of a term across a collection of documents.
+   - It is calculated as the logarithm of the total number of documents divided by the number of documents containing the term.
+   - IDF decreases with the number of documents containing the term, indicating that common terms are less important.

+3. **TF-IDF Calculation:**
+   - TF-IDF is calculated as the product of TF and IDF.
+   - It combines the local importance of a term (TF) with its global importance (IDF) across a collection of documents.
+   - Words with high TF-IDF scores are important within a document but relatively rare across the entire collection, making them good candidates for distinguishing between documents.

+TF-IDF is commonly used for feature extraction and vectorization in text mining and natural language processing tasks, including document classification, clustering, and information retrieval.

 ## Acknowledgments
 - Kaggle and the contributors to the COVID-19 NLP Text Classification Dataset.